Japan's Love Hotels: A Full Guide for Curious Travelers

 James Saunders-Wyndham

-While the concept might raise eyebrows among foreigners in Japan, love hotels fill an important social need in Japanese culture.
-They offer private spaces in a country where small apartments and multi-generational homes make intimate time challenging.
+The idea might raise eyebrows among foreigners in Japan.
+But love hotels fill an important social need in Japanese culture.
+They offer private space in a country where small apartments and multi-generational homes make intimacy between couples challenging.

-Also referred to as a ‘couples hotel’ or a ‘short stay hotel’.
-It’s for this reason that love hotel occupancy is not limited to Japanese couples and dating in Japan.
+Love hotel guests are not limited to Japanese couples and dating in Japan.
 It can offer:

 Japanese love hotels have a surprisingly long history that goes back to the Edo period (1603–1868).
 Back then, small teahouses called kashi-zashiki rented private rooms for romantic meetings.